10 Things to do in Downtown Greenville for Under 10 Bucks

 5. Shop for local produce & goods at the TD Saturday Market

-One of the premier events in downtown Greenville is the summer farmer’s market, held on Saturday mornings (8-noon) from May-October.
+One of the premier events in downtown Greenville is the summer/fall farmer’s market, held on Saturday mornings (8-noon) from May-October.
 Here, you can sample all sorts of local goods, as well as pick up freshly baked breads, pastries, seasonal fruits and veggies, and even raw milk products.
 Most products are fairly priced, and some cheaper than that which you would find at a supermarket.

 Estimated cost: Varies (although you can walk away with a nice assortment of goods for under 10 bucks).